uaraven/semblance/docs/manual.md

     (- param*)

-  Arithmetic subrtaction or collection subtraction.
+  Arithmetic subtraction or collection subtraction.

   If the first parameter is number, then subtracts second parameter from the first, then, if there are more parameters, subtracts third parameter from the result, etc.